HermesBoots/AirBnB_clone_v2/web_flask/README.md

 ## States and State
 Either list all states or list the cities in one state depending on a route parameter.

+## HBNB Is Alive!
+Integrate the database and web templates into the the web layout and design used in the static web site project.